jrcain-usgs/asc-public-docs/README.md

 1. Solve practical problems for more experienced users
 1. Offer more ambiguous starting points; they should be re-usable in many different contexts
-1. Provide little explanation, mostly showing steps on how to accomplish the task
-1. Are generally much shorter than getting started docs
+1. Can be much shorter than getting started docs

 Examples:
-* How-to: generate an ISD via loads with specific kernels
+* How-to: Generate an ISD via loads with specific kernels
-* How-to: get GEOJSON from ISIS footprints
+* How-to: Get GEOJSON from ISIS footprints

 ### Concepts